ahungry/cl-protobufs/cl-protobufs.rst

 be serialized from existing Lisp classes; unless you get the slot names or readers exactly right for each field, it will be the case that trying to (de)serialize into a Lisp object won't work.
+You can use ``option lisp_alias`` in a .proto file to give the Lisp alias for the class corresponding to a message.

 *options*  is a property list whose keys and values are both strings.

 *documentation* is a documentation string that is preserved as a comment in the .proto file.

-The body consists of fields, or ``proto:define-enum``, ``proto:define-message`` or ``proto:define-extension`` forms.
+The body *fields* consists of fields, ``proto:define-enum``, ``proto:define-message`` or ``proto:define-extension`` forms.

 Fields take the form ``(slot &key type name default reader)``. *slot*